Granting social and health care services

 On this page, you will find information about assessing service needs as well as the principles, conditions and criteria for granting social and health care services.

-The aim of services for older people is to support living at home and maintaining functional capacity for as long as possible.
-The granting of services is always based on an individual service needs assessment and a client plan.
-Services may be granted for a fixed term or continuously, and they may be increased, reduced or discontinued if the client’s functional capacity and/or service needs change.
+The aim of services for older people is to support living at home and functional capacity for as long as possible.
+The granting of services is always based on an individual assessment of the need for services and a client plan.
+Services may be granted as fixed-term or continuous services and they may be increased, reduced or discontinued when the situation changes.

-Services may be granted to persons whose functional capacity has been reduced, for example due to advanced age, illness, disability or another reason, or who need support due to a particular family or life situation.
-A prerequisite for granting services is that the client actually lives in a municipality within the Western Uusimaa Wellbeing Services County, in accordance with the Municipality of Residence Act.
-In urgent situations, necessary care will also be secured for persons residing in the wellbeing services county.
+Services may be granted to persons whose functional capacity has declined because of, for example, advanced age, illness, disability or some other reason, or who need support because of a specific life situation.
+The precondition for granting services is that the client lives within the Western Uusimaa wellbeing services county, in accordance with the Municipality of Residence Act.
+In urgent situations, necessary care is also ensured for a person residing in the area.

-As a new client, you can apply for services by contacting Senior Info.
-If the client is already a client of services for the elderly, they should contact their appointed worker or the service provider.
+A new client can apply for the services by contacting Senior Info.
+If the customer is already a client of the services, they can contact their own contact person or the party delivering the service.